The Great British Bake Off 2020 line-up – contestants revealed - TheNewsTrace

 Who’s Rowan?
 The music trainer from Worcestershire is completely self taught.
 He enjoys adorning his bakes with flowers, ideally edible ones, utilizing what’s in bloom in his backyard.

 A health fanatic, Rowan swims a mile most mornings and is a eager bicycle owner and occasional horse-rider.
-He lives along with his companion, who shares his ardour for music, the humanities and theatre, and he can typically be discovered within the British Library researching all issues 1700s.
+He lives together with his accomplice, who shares his ardour for music, the humanities and theatre, and he can usually be discovered within the British Library researching all issues 1700s.

 What’s his baking model?
 Rowan calls his baking model ostentatious, however he hopes, tasteful.
-French pâtissérie is his absolute ardour – he loves the subtlety of flavour, and the model and class of French baking, and he’s drawn to advantageous, advanced, layered muffins.
+French pâtissérie is his absolute ardour – he loves the subtlety of flavour, and the model and class of French baking, and he’s drawn to high quality, complicated, layered desserts.
 His love of the Georgian period encourages him to reinvent 18th-century recipes at any time when he can.

 Strengths and weaknesses: “My strengths are ambition in concepts and design.
-My weak point is over-ambition and little interest in timings!”
+My weak spot is over-ambition and no real interest in timings!”

 Sura